bharel/mkdocs-render-swagger-plugin/README.md

 ## Example

-Here's an [example](https://docs.scarf.sh/api-v2/) (Courtesy of Scarf.sh) for how the plugin renders swagger.
+Here's an [example](https://docs.scarf.sh/api-v2/) (courtesy of Scarf) for how the plugin renders swagger.

 ### Referencing a local json